jeffanjelo/csc174_group_project/README.md

 # csc174_group_project
-This is the repository for CSC174 Deliverable 3
+This is the repository for CSC174 Deliverable 3.
+The code for the html is contained the index.html file.
+The code to test the connection to the database is contained in the connection.php file.